Major reasons to serve this airport

 Although just 45 square miles, Jersey has a resident population of approximately 97,000 people and welcomes over 300,000 tourist visitors each year.
 The principal catchment area for visitors lies within the British Isles, which accounts for approx. 80% of air traffic.

-Recent years has seen a significant increase in the number of visitors from mainland Europe, in particular Switzerland, with Geneva and Zurich available as year-round destinations as well as summer only services to a number of German airports.
-2013 will also see year-round direct air services to Paris (Charles de Gaulle) and Amsterdam.
+Recent years has seen a significant increase in the number of visitors from mainland Europe, in particular Switzerland, with Geneva and Zurich available as year-round destinations as well as summer only services to a number of German airports and year-round direct air services to Paris (Charles de Gaulle) and Amsterdam.

 A high proportion of Jersey’s resident population are not native to the Island with many originating from across the British Isles, Portugal and Poland.
 Therefore, demand for VFR market remains high throughout the year